If you have diabetes, making healthy meals can be a real challenge. Kitchen Creations can help!

 Session 3 - Vegetables, Beans, and Grains

-Participants are encouraged to increase consumption of foods in the vegetable group.
+Participants are encouraged to eat more foods in the vegetable group.
 Foods from the vegetable group contain only small amounts of carbohydrate and can be eaten liberally at meals and snacks.
 Foods from the grains/beans/starchy vegetable group contain a significant amount of carbohydrate.
 It is important to balance choices from this group with other lower carbohydrate foods.
 Foods from these two food groups provide vitamins, minerals, and fiber.
 They also contain phytochemicals that have been linked by research to preventing chronic diseases such as cancer, heart disease, and eye disease.
 Participants are encouraged to prepare recipes using ingredients they may not have used before or cooking methods they may not have tried.

 Session 4 - Heart Healthy Cooking